 Because anxiety and depression often co-occur with Parkinson’s, the presence of both MAO-A and MAO-B may be helpful – although the exact nature of the MAO in a plant extract is not always specified.

-Some patients may already be taking MAO inhibitors in the form of prescription drugs for either neruological or psychiatric problems and thus it is very important that a medical doctor be consulted before taking any of these herbal supplements or making any significant changes to diet.
+Some patients may already be taking MAO inhibitors in the form of prescription drugs for either neurological or psychiatric problem and thus it is very important that a medical doctor is consulted before taking any of these herbal supplements or making any significant changes to diet.

 Turmeric (Curcumin longa, C. domestica) – not to be confused with ‘cumin’

-The plant is native to southeast Asia and has been used in ayurvedic medicine for centuries.
-The principal active ingredient of turmeric is curcumin, named for the genus.
+The plant is native to southeast Asia and has been used in Ayurvedic medicine for centuries.
+The principal active ingredient in turmeric is curcumin, named for the genus.